gigalixir/gigalixir-cli/docs/source/main.rst

 Prepare Your App
 ----------------

-There are a few steps involved to `make your existing app work on GIGALIXIR`_, but if you are starting a project from scratch, we recommend you clone the :bash:`gigalixir-getting-started` repo.
+There are a few steps involved to `make your existing app work on GIGALIXIR`_, but if you are starting a project from scratch, we recommend you clone the `gigalixir-getting-started`_ repo.

 .. code-block:: bash